 Types Of Bonsai Trees

-Bonsai trees can be well diversified when it comes to types and varieties.
+Japanese style bonsai trees can be well diversified when it comes to types and varieties.
 They can be different in size, shape, form, species, and whatnot.
 Some of the basic varieties based on the form are:

-These bonsai trees come with an upright, straight trunk with thickest branches and leaves on the bottom and thinnest ones at the top.
+These trees come with an upright, straight trunk with thickest branches and leaves on the bottom and thinnest ones at the top.

 Almost similar to formal upright, but these come with noticeable twists in the trunk and the branches.